SmingHub/Sming/docs/source/information/develop/coding-style.rst

    Local variables, instance variables, and class variables must also be written in lowerCamelCase.
    Variable names must not start with, end with or contain underscore (\_) or dollar sign ($) characters.
-   This is in constrast to some coding conventions which prefix all instance variables with underscore, however this is reserved by the C++ standard and can create problems.
+   This is in contrast to some coding conventions which prefix all instance variables with underscore, however this is reserved by the C++ standard and can create problems.

    Variable names should be short yet meaningful.
 The choice of a variable name should be mnemonic — that is,